-Even the best-designed, most-efficient irrigation system, whether overhead or seepage, will perform poorly if its components are not properly maintained.
-Depending upon the extent of irrigation, mobile irrigation laboratories (MILs) will help sod producers evaluate their system's irrigation uniformity and identify maintenance needs, free of charge.
-A pressurized system evaluation is required every five years.
-Sod producers should also develop and follow a welldocumented irrigation maintenance program that includes periodic calibration of water meter(s), visual inspections to identify any necessary repairs or corrective actions, minimum efficiencies for their pressurized systems, and maintenance timeframes.
-Producers are required to keep records of all inspection and maintenance activities.
+Even the best designed, most efficient irrigation system will perform poorly if its components are not properly maintained.
+Depending upon the extent of irrigation, mobile irrigation laboratories (MILs) will help nursery producers evaluate their system's irrigation uniformity and identify maintenance needs, free of charge.
+A pressurized system evaluation is recommended every five years.
+Nursery producers should also develop and follow an irrigation maintenance program that includes periodic calibration of water meter(s), visual inspections to identify any necessary repairs or corrective actions, minimum efficiencies for pressurized systems, and maintenance timeframes.
+Producers are encouraged to keep records of all inspection and maintenance activities.

-Agricultural irrigation water sources include groundwater, surface water, or alternative sources like reclaimed water.
+Agricultural irrigation water sources include groundwater, surface water, or non-conventional sources like reclaimed water.
 Water with elevated chloride and/or dissolved salt concentrations that has an electrical conductivity measurement greater than 1,200 micro-Siemens per centimeter can significantly stress plants, leading to low yield, leaf drop, dieback, and reduction in growth.
 This condition is especially true for irrigation systems that wet the plant canopy.
 Moreover, runoff from highly saline irrigation water may cause adverse effects on downstream water resources.
-It is good practice to obtain routine water quality analyses to help determine whether the water is appropriate to use on sod.
+It is good practice to obtain routine water quality analyses to help determine whether the water is appropriate to use on nursery plants.